 Guide to your Future

-There are a variety of employment opportunities, be they legal or not, that await students once they complete the Sydney Bachelor of Laws (LLB).
-If you want to become a legal practitioner, you must complete an accredited program of practical legal training once you finish you LLB in order to receive admission as a legal practitioner.
+There are a variety of employment opportunities, be they legal or not, that await students once they complete the Sydney Bachelor of Laws (LLB) or Juris Doctor (JD).
+If you want to become a legal practitioner, you must complete an accredited program of practical legal training once you finish your LLB or JD in order to receive admission as a legal practitioner.
 The information below also contains details on how to become a solicitor or barrister.

-The Sydney University Law Society (SULS) Corporate Careers Guide provides a comprehensive overview of potential careers for Sydney Law School Graduates, with a focus on the following:
+The Sydney University Law Society (SULS) provides a comprehensive overview of potential careers for Sydney Law School Graduates.

 In order to become a legal practitioner in New South Wales you satisfy the requirements of the Legal Profession Admission Board (LPAB).